 Whereas this approach is very popular in machine learning, most statistical and econometric research uses a "batch" framework, where one starts from estimating a model on a complete sample.
 For model averaging problems, one of the most popular "batch" methodologies in econometrics is the Bayesian Model Averaging (BMA) framework which uses Bayesian decision theory.
-There is a link between Bayesian decision theory and the theory of sequential predictions .
+There is a link between Bayesian decision theory and the theory of sequential predictions13.
 For a specific loss function based on a specific aggregation strategy, Cesa-Bianchi and Lugosi (2006) show that the on-line learning weights approximate the posterior distribution of a simple stochastic generative model.
 In this situation, the online approach is a specific case where the Bayes decisions are robust in a strong sense because their performance can be bounded not only in expectation with respect to the random draw of the sequence but also for each individual sequence.
 However, the online learning approach differs from the BMA approach in a fundamental way.
 In the BMA framework, the learning rate is always equal to 1, which makes this framework non-robust to some misspecification issues.
 For instance, Grunwald and van Ommen (2014) show that Bayesian inference can be inconsistent in simple linear regression problems when the data are heteroskedastic.
 In this set-up, regularity conditions for BMA consistency established by De Blasi and Walker (2013) are violated.
 As a consequence, as sample size increases, the posterior puts its mass on worse and worse models of ever higher dimensions.
 A natural solution is to add a learning rate in a sequential setting (Vovk (1990); McCallester (2001); Barron and Cover (1991); Walker and Hjort (2001); Zhang (2006)).
-We note that since online learning can be seen as a "meta-statistic approach" (or a "meta-algorithmic approach"), it can incorporate Bayesian analysis and make it compete with the best combination of models.
+We note that since online learning can be seen

-$^{11}$ The bound of the regret guarantees that forecasters performance will compete with the performance of the best convex combination of experts when T goes to $\infty$ .
+12The bound of the regret guarantees that forecasters performance will compete with the performance of the best convex combination of experts when T goes to ∞ .
 Note that this combination of experts is fixed over time whereas forecasters strategy includes time-varying weights.
-Forecasters strategy is often worse than the performance of the best convex combination of experts since the best convex combination is known $\it ex~post$ , but it is not a theoretical necessity.
+Forecasters strategy is often worse than the performance of the best convex combination of experts since the best convex combination is known ex post, but it is not a theoretical necessity.
 With time-varying weights, an excellent online strategy could be able to beat the best (fixed) convex combination of experts.

-&lt;sup>12We are grateful to Christian Julliard for his insights on this topic.
+13We are grateful to Christian Julliard for his insights on this topic.